 The 11th Gen CPUs are using the same socket type as the 10th Gen CPUs.
 This means that you can use either CPU on either Z490 or Z590 motherboards.
 However, there are a few improvements that the Intel 500 series chipset or Z590 motherboard offers.
 Features like USB 3.2 Gen 2×2 20Gbps support, Wi-Fi 6E, and Thunderbolt 4 support.

 NOTE: I recently found out that some Z490 motherboards DO NOT support the 11th gen Intel processors (yet).
 We don’t know if the respective manufacturer(s) will release a BIOS update for their Z490 motherboards to support 11th gen or not.
 Some manufacturers have already released BIOS updates for their Z490 motherboards.
 But there are still Z490 motherboards that didn’t receive, and perhaps will never receive an update to support 11th gen CPUs.
-I will put up another article on this topic very soon.
+See update below.

 Below is a specs comparison between the 11th Gen CPUs vs 10th Gen CPUs.
 I did not include the Core i3 and the “T” SKUs in the table.

 |i9-11900K||8 / 16||3.5 GHz||5.3GHz||4.7 GHz||16MB||Intel UHD 750||125W||$620|

 |i9-10900K||10 / 20||3.7 GHz||5.3 GHz||4.8 GHz||20MB||Intel UHD 630||125W||$460|

 |i9-10900KF||10 / 20||3.7 GHz||5.3 GHz||4.8 GHz||20MB||None||125W||$450|

 |i9-10850K||10 / 20||3.6 GHz||5.2 GHz||4.7 GHz||20MB||Intel UHD 630||125W||$380|